- Reviewed: 9 August 2022, 11:28 NZST

 Related news features

-There is high risk to your security within three kilometers of the borders with Syria and Iraq due to military activity and the uncertain security situation.
-We advise against all tourist and other non-essential travel to these border areas.
+Avoid non-essential travel to the borders with Syria and Iraq due to military activity and the uncertain security situation.
 Jordanian authorities have increased security along the border with Syria and military activity has resulted in fatalities and injuries.
+(Level 3 of 4).

 New Zealanders in Jordan are advised to maintain a high level of personal security awareness at all times, particularly in areas known to be frequented by expatriates and foreigners, and monitor the media for information on potential threats to safety and security.
-You should follow any instructions and advice issued by the Jordanian authorities.
+Take official warnings seriously, and follow any instructions and advice issued by the Jordanian authorities.
+Be alert to possible attacks and have an exit plan.

 Demonstrations and protests are common in Jordan and may be triggered by political developments and events in both Jordan and the wider region.
 These often occur on Fridays after midday prayers and while gatherings may be intended as peaceful, there is potential for them to turn violent.
-Unrest and violent clashes have occurred periodically in Ma’an, resulting in deaths and injuries.
+Demonstrations have also occurred on university campuses, some involving firearms.

-Landmines and unexploded munitions are located near some military installations and borders.
-These areas are usually fenced and marked with skull-and-crossbones signs, although this may not be immediately obvious due to the state of disrepair of some fences and signs.
+Landmines and unexploded munitions are located near some military installations and borders, including in the Dead Sea area.
+These areas are usually fenced and marked with skull-and-crossbones signs, although some of these may be damaged.
+New Zealanders are advised not to stray off well used roads and paths in these areas, and to seek local advice.

 General travel advice